When does entanglement through gravity imply gravitons?: No spacelike influences, No duality between gravitons and Newtonian field

 \section{No spacelike influences, No duality between gravitons and Newtonian field}

-A question that seems to have caused confusion in the literature, is whether `spacelike influences' between A and B play a role in the interpretation of the paradox.
-For instance, quoting from \cite{2022danielsonGravitationallyMediatedEntanglement}: \textit{`[...] we may view Bob} \textit{as measuring aspects of the radiation emitted by Alice’s particle.
-It may seem strange to talk about “emitted radiation” that is present in a region that is spacelike separated from the region where the emission is taking place.
-Indeed, this may, by itself, appear to be a violation of causality!
-However, this kind of phenomenon is a basic feature of quantum field theory, with no violation of causality involved.'}

-Spacelike correlations, generically present in the state of the field, are encoded by the non-local Hadamard terms $\Gamma_{\tc{ab}}$, which do not enter the thought experiment (see Section \ref{sec:propagators} and the discussion above \eqref{eq:reducedA}).
+A question that seems to have caused confusion in the literature, is whether `spacelike influences' between A and B play a role in the interpretation of the paradox, a point discussed e.g.~in \cite{2022danielsonGravitationallyMediatedEntanglement}.
+Spacelike correlations, generically present in the state of the field, are encoded by the non-local Hadamard terms $\Gamma_{\tc{ab}}$, which do not enter the thought experiment, see Section~\ref{sec:propagators} and the discussion above~\eqref{eq:reducedA}.
 There are two distinct mechanisms of entanglement generation.
 The first is due to the causal interaction of the masses through the retarded propagators.
 This is the mechanism of entanglement generation relevant for `table top' protocols for quantum gravity---including in the relativistic regime where entanglement is generated with retardation.
 This type of entanglement does not depend on the quantum fluctuations of the field.

 The second mechanism for entanglement generation is entanglement harvesting, a phenomenon fully due to correlations at spacelike separation that correspond to pre-existing entanglement in the field vacuum.
 These quantum fluctuations are encoded in the exponents $\Gamma_{\tc{ab}}$, which do not enter the reduced density matrices of A and B. Entanglement harvesting is a fundamentally different mechanism for entanglement generation than the entanglement discussed in the context of table-top quantum gravity.
 The quantum fluctuations that do enter the discussion of the paradox are the $\Gamma_\tc{a}$ and $\Gamma_\tc{b}$: these cause local decoherence and do not create any sort of entanglement.